-⇒ notify the BScPA Program and Clinical Office as soon as possible earliest opportunity to the Preceptor or delegate and to the Occupational Health Nurse at the clinical site, where applicable.
+⇒ notify the BScPA Program and Clinical Office as soon as possible

+Students in clinical rotations must seek medical assistance immediately at the clinical site.
+Depending on the severity of the incident at a non-hospital site, the student may be referred to an emergency department, a walk-in clinic, or their family physician.
+The student must report the incident at the earliest opportunity to the Preceptor or delegate and to the Occupational Health Nurse at the clinical site, where applicable.
 When an accident or injury occurs at a hospital site and is non-critical, report to the Occupational Health Unit or the site_specific equivalent during office hours or the site's off_hours substitute for the Occupational Health Unit at all other times.